 The Honors Program sponsors specially-designated, discussion-rich sections of most required core courses.
+Visit the Honors Course flyer for a specific semester to see if a course is being offered, and to see the individual course flyer if it is.
 These courses include:

 A basic course designed to help students increase their effectiveness in public speaking and interpersonal communication through learing current theory and developing skills through actual classroom experiences.
 A beginning course in principles of oral communication designed to develop confidence and precision through classroom speaking.
 For information about the waiver examination see the Proficiency/General Studies Requirements section of this Bullitin.